In this guide, you will learn how to change the ABS wheel speed sensor on Mercedes-Benz S-Class W221 chassis.

-The blower fan may fail which means your A/C and heat stop working.
+The blower fan may fail, which means your A/C and heat stop working.
 The blower motor usually fails due to moisture.
-At first, the blower motor will work intermittently, turning on and off at randomly.
+At first, the blower motor will work intermittently, turning on and off randomly.

-Eventually, the blower motor fails completely and will not turn on at all leaving you with no air conditioner and heat.
+Eventually, the blower motor fails and will not turn on at all, leaving you with no air conditioner and heat.

 Other possible problems that can affect the W221 include:

 - Camshaft Adjuster Solenoid Can Fail